 - The Thesis Submission Approval Form bearing original (wet) and/or electronic signatures of the student and all committee members.

 - One (1) PDF of the thesis in final form, approved by all committee members, uploaded in the online Vireo submission system.

-- sign and fax the form
+- printing, signing, scanning, and emailing the form

 - notifying the department in an email from their university's or institution's email account that the committee chair can sign the form on their behalf